What Treats Can I Give My 8 Week Old Puppy? [Pet Food Explained]

 • You may even want to give your dog something you’re not eating yourself – like eggs, bananas, or rice – just be careful of allergies.

-What Treats Can I Give My 8 Week Old Puppy?
-Try Feeding Them Healthy Snacks Like Carrots Or Apples
+What Treats Can I Give My 8 Week Old Puppy Regarding Healthy

 Consider making some frozen peanut butter or yogurt bites.
 These treats are not only delicious but can also be soothing for teething puppies.
-Mix creamy peanut butter or plain yoghurt (avoid sweetened or flavoured varieties) and pour the mixture into ice cube trays.
+Mix creamy peanut butter or plain yogurt (avoid sweetened or flavored varieties) and pour the mixture into ice cube trays.

 Pop them in the freezer until they’re solid, and then offer them to your puppy as a cool and refreshing snack.
 Just be sure to supervise your puppy while they’re eating the treats to ensure they don’t choke on any small pieces.
 With these frozen delights, your pup will wag its tail with joy.